-Today is International Day of Happiness.
-And, this usually begs the following question: What is International Day of Happiness?
-Beyond being a day about being happy, it is a day that promotes awareness about the social determinants that support happiness and or general well-being.The United Nations celebrates International Day of Happiness “as a way to recognize the importance of happiness in the lives of people around the world.
+Today is International Day of Happiness, which is a day that promotes awareness about the social determinants that support happiness and or general well-being.The United Nations celebrates International Day of Happiness “as a way to recognize the importance of happiness in the lives of people around the world.
 In 2015 the UN launched 17 Sustainable … Continue reading Distress Centres Support Social and Mental Health in Ontario

 Voting matters!
-And, just as important as voting is “understanding” what you are voting for.
-Take some time to find out about each federal party (i.e. visit their websites, research their political track records, etc.).
-While October 19, 2015 is Election Day, this is not the only day that you have to vote.
-Elections Canada tries … Continue reading October 19th Is Election Day!
-Are You Ready To Vote Canada?
+And, just as important as voting is “understanding” who - and what - you are voting for.
+Before you vote, take some time to find out about all the registered political parties (i.e. visit their websites, research their political track records, research what causes or policies they are supporting, etc.).
+Elections Canada tries to make … Continue reading Election Day is Approaching: Are You Ready To Vote Canada?

 Global News just reported that the Bank of Canada has cut their key interest rates, as the “economy falls into recession” (July 15, 2015).
 For those working in mental health (and other helping professions), this is sobering news.
 Mental health service providers know that this kind of news – and reality – can be devastating to individuals and their families.
 Quite frequently, … Continue reading Recession & Depression: 10 Tips For Supporting Good Mental Health